pulzze/autoflow-documentation/docs/Documentation/Overview/Index.md

 1. Reduced maintenance
 Don’t have to worry about constant database and system changes and updates
 2. Accelerate application development
-Using a consistent interface, you don’t have to worry about the underlaying data complexity
+Using a consistent interface, you don’t have to worry about the underlying data complexity
 3. Project Success
 Better visibility, collaboration, and higher usage of your APIs

 ## How it helps the business

-1. Faster time-to-market
+1. Faster time-to-market<br />
-Developers can have MVPs ready in days and product in matter of weeks
+Developers can have MVPs ready in days and products in a matter of weeks
-2. Cost saving
+2. Cost saving<br />
-Large savings in development and on-going maintenance costs
+Large savings in development and ongoing maintenance costs
-3. High Return-on-investment (ROI)
+3. High Return-on-investment (ROI)<br />
-Enhanced data access and interoperability empowers developers to do more with less effort In many projects, ROI is realized in &lt; 6 months
+Enhanced data access and interoperability empower developers to do more with less effort In many projects, ROI is realized in &lt; 6 months

 ## Use Cases